hci-a-if-its-2019/assignment-2-otnayrus/README.md

 ## Part B: Assumptions
 ### 1. Hardware
 ```
--Hardware Required : Smartphone
+- Hardware Required : Smartphone
--OS : Android based (any Version)
+- OS : Android based (any Version)
--Storage : 128 MB (min)
+- Storage : 128 MB (min)
--Screen Resolution : Any
+- Screen Resolution : Any
 ```
 ### 2. Users
 ```
--User age range 3-80 years old
+- User age range 3-80 years old
--Know the basics of using smartphones.
+- Know the basics of using smartphones.
--User must have google account, and know to use it.
+- User must have google account, and know to use it.
--User must not have any experience from the app.
+- User must not have any experience from the app.
 ```

 ## Part C: Prototypes